Free File Alliance Explained

 The Free File Alliance is the coalition working with the IRS to provide the Free File Program to American tax fillers.
-The Alliance is a limited liability company or LLC formed by 19 different tax preparation software companies.
-Their mission is to provide an alternate way for moderate to lower income American Families to prepare are file their income taxes online in a fast, free, and safe way.
+The Alliance is a limited liability company or LLC formed by 20 different tax preparation software companies.
+Their mission is to provide an alternate way for moderate to lower income American families to prepare or file their income taxes online in a fast, free, and safe way.

 Why was it formed?